bretleasure/ViewReference/Readme.md

 ## Using the API

 To use the View Reference Add-in API the dll needs to be referenced.
 This can be done by either downloading the dll from the Releases or by adding the ViewReference NuGet package.
-The dll includes an extension method for Inventor.Aplication called `GetViewReferenceAddin()` that makes instantiating the `ViewReferenceAutomation` object easier.
+The dll includes an extension method for Inventor.Aplication called `GetViewReferenceAddin()` that can be used to get the instance of `ViewReferenceAutomation`.

 `ViewReferenceAutomation` includes the following methods that can be used: